lewis-worsley/digital-media-agency/README.md

 ### Validator Testing
 <hr>

-The three websites used to validate the code:
+The three websites used to validate the code are:

 - https://validator.w3.org/
 - https://jigsaw.w3.org/css-validator/

+For accessibility, the following websites and extensions were used:

 - https://wave.webaim.org/
+- WCAG Contrast Checker
+- LighthouseS

 #### HTML Validator
 <hr>